sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/reference/bic/Schedules.md

 		[:End:]

-The first function submits the given procedure (a lambda expression as defined in the [General Syntax Reference](../GeneralSyntax.md)) to an executor provided by the runtime platform.
+The function without the default parameter submits the given procedure (a lambda expression as defined in the [General Syntax Reference](../GeneralSyntax.md)) to an executor provided by the runtime platform.
 The execution of the procedure will be launched periodically with a period of the given number of milliseconds.
 This function replies the agent task for controlling its execution.

-The second function behaves in a similar way as the first, except that it accepts an agent task as parameter.
+The function with the default parameter behaves in a similar way as the first, except that it accepts an agent task as parameter.
 This task will attach to the given procedure.
 The replied task is the same as the task given as parameter.